lucapwn/table/README.md

 5. **key**: It receives a two-dimensional vector containing the names of the attributes of the table.
 6. **values_attributes**: Sets the number of rows in the table (values).
 7. **value**: It receives a three-dimensional vector containing the values of the table.

+## Support

+This library has support for the Windows and GNU/Linux operating systems.

+I have not been able to test it on macOS yet, but I believe it will work as well.

 ## Example